Murdaugh judge’s own legal story unfolded in South Carolina

 “All day, and every night,” said Murdaugh, who maintained his innocence during the sentencing hearing.

-“And they will continue to do so and and reflect on the last time they looked you in the eyes,” the judge then replied.
+“And they will continue to do so and reflect on the last time they looked you in the eyes,” the judge then replied.

 The judge also remarked on how the case was an “assault on the integrity of the judicial system in our state,” referring to the prominent position that Murdaugh’s family held as longtime prosecutors in the area – along with the defense team’s efforts to impugn investigative methods throughout the trial.